Data Storage & Management Policy

 BeeGFS storage

 The cluster’s primary storage is a high-performance parallel file system running BeeGFS.
-This system, dsitributed across five servers and expansion units, has 1.5 PB of capacity offered as a single global namespace - /mnt/shared
+This system, dsitributed across multiple servers and disk arrays, has 5.2 PB of capacity offered as a single global namespace - /mnt/shared

 - that is visible from all nodes of the cluster.